- Key considerations before going for cloud vs. on-premise ERP

 Yet, distributed servers aren’t immune to unplanned outages, leaving business owners at the mercy of connectivity issues.
 And in this case, an outage or unstable internet connection can knock out your access to important files and enterprise applications.

 Companies seem to place a high degree of trust in cloud data security, with 48% of organizations storing their critical data in the cloud.
 Indeed, cloud ERPs come with in-built advanced security measures beyond what most businesses can afford.
-Role-based access controls, end-to-end encryption, threat detection, and other safeguards reduce the risk of a data breach or unauthorized data access for cloud adopters.
+Role-based access controls, end-to-end encryption, threat detection, and other safeguards reduce the risk of a data breach or unauthorized data access for cloud adopters, and thus, minimize your data security concerns in general.

 However, cloud-based solutions do not grant full control over your software and threat landscape.
 Also, if any sensitive data spills through the cracks, it’s the business that faces incurring costs and legal repercussions.
 Cloud misconfigurations also account for 15% of breaches.